kaltura/analytics-front-end/docs/loadingAnalytics.md

 ks: string, // partner's ks
 pid: number, // partner id
-locale: string, // locale code, currently only "en" translation is supported by analytics app
-dateFormat: 'month-day-year' | 'day-month-year', // style of date format, currently support only "mdy" and "dmy" formats
-live: { // configuration of the live module
+locale: string, // locale code, currently only "en" translation is supported by analytics app dateFormat?: 'month-day-year' | 'day-month-year', // style of date format, currently support only "mdy" and "dmy" formats live?: { // configuration of the live module
   pollInterval: 10 | 30 | 60 | 300, // how often the poll requests will be sent to the server
-  healthNotificationsCount: number, // default is 50, amount of notifications that are displayed to user at once },
+  healthNotificationsCount: number, // default is 50, amount of notifications that are displayed to user at once }, permissions?: {
-permissions: {
   lazyLoadCategories: boolean, // used for categories filters, allow/disallow loading categories by chunks,
                                // usefull in case huge amount of categories, the limit for a single request is 500 items
-  enableLiveViews: boolean, // based on kmc permission to display the new live analytics module },
+  enableLiveViews: boolean, // based on kmc permission to display the new live analytics module }, menuConfig?: {
-menuConfig: {
-  showMenu: boolean, // display internal menu
+  showMenu: boolean, // display internal menu items?: {
-  items: {
     id: string,
     link: string, // link to the page inside the analytics app, please use [those](https://github.com/kaltura/analytics-front-end/blob/kms/src/app/app-menu/app-menu.component.ts#L23-L78) links only!
     label: string,